You are here:

 This means a child abuse survivor (plaintiff) will have a clear cause of action when commencing legal proceedings against an organisation for the sexual and/or physical abuse of a child.
 It is then up to the organisation to prove that it took reasonable precautions to prevent the abuse.

-This duty will provide clarity for both organisations and survivors of abuse.
+This duty provides clarity for both organisations and survivors of abuse.

 The Parliamentary Inquiry into the Handling of Child Abuse by Religious and Other Non-Government Organisations delivered the Betrayal of Trust report on 13 November 2013.
 One of the matters considered by the Parliamentary Inquiry was whether law reform was required to help prevent and respond to child abuse in organisations.